AntoineSoetewey/statsandr/content/about.md

 Hello, my name is [Antoine Soetewey](https://www.antoinesoetewey.com/).
 I am a PhD student in statistics at UCLouvain (Belgium) within the Institute of Statistics, Biostatistics and Actuarial Sciences ([ISBA](https://uclouvain.be/en/research-institutes/lidam/isba)).
 My [research](https://www.antoinesoetewey.com/research/) interests focus on survival analysis and bio-statistical procedures applied to cancer patients.

 In parallel with my doctoral thesis, I am [teaching assistant](https://www.antoinesoetewey.com/teaching/) for several courses in statistics and probability at bachelor and master’s level.
 I also provide trainings/workshops and consulting in statistics and R programming as part of UCLouvain's technology platform for Support in Methodology and Statistical Computing ([SMCS](https://sites.uclouvain.be/smcs-gateway/)).
-See my [CV](https://www.antoinesoetewey.com/cv/) to have a more detailed overview of my academic and professional background.
+See my [CV](https://www.antoinesoetewey.com/cv/) for a more detailed overview of my academic and professional background.

 Given my experience, I also help academics and professionals in performing statistical data analyses for their academic or work related projects.
 Feel free to [contact me](/contact/) if you need help for your statistical analyses.